The Best Wax for Candles By Type: Knowing Which Candle Wax to Use

 If you haven’t made wax melts before?
 Check out my herbal beeswax wax melts tutorial pictured above.

 BEST WAX FOR FLOATING CANDLES

-Floating candles create instant ambiance with the calming effect of candlelight reflecting on the water.
+Floating candles create an instant ambiance with the calming effect of candlelight reflecting on the water.
 They are somewhere between the size of wax melts and votives.
 And like wax melts, floating candles need to be released from a mold, so some shrinkage is required.

 But, they need to be hard enough to support themselves while burning on top of the water.
-So, floating candles need a wax with a higher melting point to help them keep their form, such as Golden Brands 444 soy wax, which is how I make my floating candles.
+So, floating candles need wax with a higher melting point to help them keep their form, such as Golden Brands 444 soy wax, which is how I make my floating candles.
 Or you can make a blend of 25% beeswax and 75% soy wax for a harder, long-lasting floating candle.

 BEST WAX FOR WAX TARTS

 Wax tarts, also known as wax melts, emit scent as they slowly melt in a wax warmer.
 See the wax choices to make these in the wax melts section above.

 Pillar candles come in all shapes and sizes, but the one thing that sets them apart from other candles is the need to stand on their own.
 (And, of course, must be placed on a heat-resistant surface to burn.)

 So, like votives, pillars require some shrinkage to be removed from a candle mold, yet need to be hard wax to maintain their shape as they burn.
 Also, be prepared to make a 2nd or 3rd pour when making pillar candles.